Who Pays for Home Warranty: Buyer or Seller? How to Negotiate in 2026

 Does the buyer or seller typically pay for a home warranty?

 In most U.S. real estate transactions, the seller pays for the home warranty as a concession to attract buyers and help close the deal.
 However, in competitive seller's markets where demand outpaces supply, buyers more often purchase their own warranty.
-In 2026's rebalancing market, it's increasingly negotiable, and both parties should be prepared to discuss it.
+In 2026's rebalancing market, with 46.2% of May sales including concessions per Redfin, it's increasingly common for sellers to cover it.

 Can a buyer request a home warranty as part of their offer?

-Yes, and it's a very common practice.
+Yes, and it's a very common practice in 2026.
 Buyers can include specific contract language requesting the seller provide a one-year home warranty at closing.
-It's most effective when framed as a modest ask relative to the purchase price — $400–$800 versus a potential $5,000+ price reduction — and is particularly compelling when paired with post-inspection findings on older systems.
+It's most effective when framed as a modest ask relative to the purchase price, roughly $400 to $900 versus a potential $5,000+ price reduction, and is particularly compelling when paired with post-inspection findings on older systems.

 Is a home warranty tax deductible for the seller?

 No. The IRS does not allow home warranty costs to be deducted as a selling expense when calculating capital gains or losses on the sale of a personal residence.
 Deductible selling costs are limited to items like agent commissions, escrow fees, and legal expenses.
-The only exception is for rental or investment properties, where home warranty costs may qualify as a deductible business expense.
+The only exception is for rental or investment properties, where home warranty costs qualify as a deductible business expense on Schedule E.

 How much does a seller-paid home warranty cost at closing?

-In 2026, a standard one-year home warranty plan costs between $350 and $1,050 annually depending on coverage level and the size of the home.
-Most basic plans covering major systems and appliances fall in the $400–$700 range.
+In 2026, a standard one-year home warranty costs between $350 and $900 annually depending on coverage level and home size, with the national average around $73 per month or $876 per year per NerdWallet.
+Most basic plans covering major systems and appliances fall in the $400 to $700 range.
 The cost is typically deducted from the seller's proceeds at closing, so there's no upfront out-of-pocket expense for the seller.

 What should be included in a home warranty as a seller concession?